VoyagerInnovations/vOS/vos-documentation.md

   - etc

 #### AWS Tagging
 There is no need for an external system for tagging.
-The instance itself can tag itself provided that the instance is launched with an instance role with the following policy:
+The instance itself can tag its own provided that the instance is launched with an instance role with the following policy:

 ```
 Put the policy here
 ```
+#### Monitoring
+osquery is installed by default.

+Todo: Add more details

 #### Packages
 The list of packages is available [publicly](https://github.com/VoyagerInnovations/hardened1-packages).
 Feel free to submit a merge request if you want to add your own package.